griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 There's a strange attempt to frame office attendance as a moral imperative.
 This argument falls apart when you consider:
 - Office work is not manufacturing or essential services
 - The same executives demanding returns are happy to outsource actual production to exploitative conditions
-- The battery components in your EV or laptop was sourced in conditions we'd never accept for ourselves
+- The battery components in your EV or laptop are sourced in conditions we'd never accept for ourselves
 - The moral argument conveniently ignores the environmental impact of commuting

 This selective morality reveals that return-to-office mandates are less about ethics and more about control and real estate investments.